Access to Records

 Definitions of Harassment

-Parking tags are required if commuter students wish to park their cars on campus.
+Parking tags are required if students wish to park their cars on campus.
 Tags may be obtained at the Security Office, located in the Sweeny Student Center, Monday through Friday from 8 a.m. to 6 p.m.
-There is a $10 processing fee for each tag.
-The tag should be displayed from the rear-view mirror.
+There is a $5 processing fee for each tag.
+The tag should be displayed from the rear-view mirror, and may be transferred to other cars.
 Tags are valid through August 31.
-Parking regulations are vigorously enforced, and a $10 summonses will be issued to violators.
+Parking regulations are vigorously enforced, and summonses will be issued to violators.
+The first summons carries a fine of $5 and each subsequent summons carries a fine of $10.

 Parking tags will not be issued to individuals who have outstanding parking fines or who have received more than 10 summonses in the previous year.
 Overnight parking on Castle Place is prohibited.
 The College is authorized to immobilize a car through the attachment of a “boot” for persistent violations of these regulations.